 Check out the full lineup of personal digital assistants here.

 How to get smart lights that mimic your TV

 If you’ve always imagined your media room lights responding to what’s happening on screen, you can start celebrating because there are lighting products that can do just that.
 Philips Hue Play is a light bar kit that can be placed behind or beside your TV or computer screen.
-Then, using the Philips Hue Sync tool for Mac and PC, you can set the lights to automatically mimic the colours and the mood of what’s happening on screen.
+Then, using the Philips Hue Sync tool for Mac and PC, or the newer Hue HDMI Sync Box, you can set the lights to automatically mimic the colours and the mood of what’s happening on screen.

 Hue Play works by communicating with your computer and your smart lights to match and enhance the colours on screen.
 It’s important to note that this will not work directly and solely with your television set.
-It requires a computer to play the video so that it can match the screen.
-You need three key pieces of technology for this to work: Philips Hue lighting, a computer, and a compatible smart TV.
+It requires a computer or the Sync Box to play the video so that it can match the screen.

 “Bias lighting” can help your home theatre

 Bias lighting is the term for lighting that offsets screen brightness.
 You can find several different options for bias lighting, primarily from Philips Hue and LIFX.
 Also called light strips, these kits are easy to stick behind your TV or to tape around the edge, and they provide fully controllable lighting that you can adjust with your smartphone.